sfarbota/stevefarbota.com/README.md

 # stevefarbota.com
-All of the code, markup, script, styles, etc. that make up stevefarbota.com.
+All of the code, markup, scripts, styles, etc. that make up stevefarbota.com.